Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Experiments

-We next evaluate whether this efficiency extends to continuous control.
-As discussed in \cref{sec:expsetup}, no existing method solves the Adroit tasks from pixel observations in the sparse-reward setting without demonstrations or offline data. \cref{tab:mujoco_exploration} reports statistics on the number of environment frames required for \gowu to discover a task-completing trajectory across $100$ Phase~I seeds for each MuJoCo task.
-All tasks are solved reliably: \texttt{hammer} requires only $\sim\!26$K frames on average, while \texttt{relocate}---the hardest Adroit task---has a median of $\sim\!86$K frames despite high variance.
-AntMaze requires $\sim\!10$M frames on average (already accounting for the action repeat of $4$).
+We next evaluate whether this efficiency extends to continuous control. \cref{tab:mujoco_exploration} reports statistics on the number of environment frames required for \gowu to discover a task-completing trajectory across $100$ Phase~I seeds for each MuJoCo task.
+All tasks are solved reliably and efficiently (using substantially fewer frames than in the Atari setting).

-Overall, these results confirm that decoupling exploration from policy optimization yields substantial benefits across both discrete and continuous domains.